 What Rooms Should You Paint Green?

 If you choose the right hue, almost any room can be painted green.
 For bedrooms, stick to lighter greens to ensure a relaxing atmosphere.
 Save darker greens for living rooms, dining rooms or an office.
 For the kitchen, you can’t go wrong with muted green walls and white cabinets.
-Here are the best colors to paint a home office.

 Get Moody with Blue Green